Soil Moisture and Ocean Salinity Mapping (SMOS)

 (Copyright © ESA)

-SMOS demonstrates a new measuring technique by adopting a completely different approach in the field of observing the Earth from space.
-A novel instrument has been developed that is capable of deriving both soil moisture and ocean salinity by capturing images of emitted microwave radiation around the frequency of 1.4 GHz (L-band).
+SMOS demonstrates a new measuring technique by adopting a completely different approach in a field of observing the earth from space.
+A novel instrument that has been developed is capable of deriving both soil moisture and ocean salinity by capturing images of emitted microwave radiation around the frequency of 1.4 GHz (L-band).
 SMOS will carry the first-ever, polar-orbiting, space-borne, 2-D interferometric radiometer.

-Although soil only holds a small percentage of the total global water budget, soil moisture plays an important role in the global water cycle as it controls vegetation growth to a large extent.
-Because in-situ measurements of soil moisture are sparse, more data are urgently required if we are to better our understanding of the water cycle.
+Although soil only holds a small percentage of the total global water budget, soil moisture plays a important role in the global water cycle so it controls vegetation growth to a large extent.
+In-situ measurements of soil moisture are sparse, more data is urgently required understand the water cycle.